zdellaert/ZD_Putnam_Lab_Notebook/_posts/2022-10-21-ENCORE-RNA-DNA-Extractions-2022-10-21.md

 ## Next steps

 OKay.
 Qubit RNA looks bad, but there are bands for C6, bead-beat!!!
 So, maybe next I will try to stick with bead-beating but with even *less* DNA/RNA shield from the sample tube added.
 Maybe by just beating the fragment with clean DNA/RNA shield this will further reduce the mucus that enters the extraction.

+According to Kevin, 55ºC heating is not recommended by Zymo anymore, so I will no longer be trying to optimize that step.